How to Use Canva: 101 Fantastic Visual Designs You Can Create

 UNLESS…your branding is on point.

-Before I learned how to use Canva for branding, on the visual front things were all over the place.
+Before I learned how to use Canva for branding on the visual front things were all over the place.
+At times, it looked like my brand was ran by four different people.

 - I tried using too many fonts in my designs